dhavalsalwala/rl-algos/README.md

 ### Contact

-- If you have suggestion or you find any bug, please report it  to me at mailto:dhavalsalwala@gmail.com
+- If you have suggestion or you came across any bug/issue, shoot a mail to me at mailto:dhavalsalwala@gmail.com